questdb/rust-maven-plugin/README.md

 For your convenience, we've also made `jar-jni` available:
 An optional Java library to load JNI dynamic libraries from JARs.

-Both the plugin and the library support a directory naming convention structure to support compiling for a multitude of platforms.
+Both the plugin and the library support a common directory naming convention to organize and find compiled artifacts for a multitude of platforms.

 # Complete Example
 See the [`rust-maven-example`](rust-maven-example/) directory for a working